bkepps/Board2Pdf_WithSheetNumbers/README.md

 [https://gitlab.com/dennevi/Board2Pdf/](https://gitlab.com/dennevi/Board2Pdf/)

 ## Installation
-The easiest way to install is to open KiCad -> Plugin And Content Manager.
-Select Board2Pdf in the Plugins tab, press Install and then Apply Changes.
+~~The easiest way to install is to open KiCad -> Plugin And Content Manager.
+Select Board2Pdf in the Plugins tab, press Install and then Apply Changes.~~

-For instructions on manual installation, see [Wiki - Installation](https://gitlab.com/dennevi/Board2Pdf/-/wikis/Installation)
+~~For instructions on manual installation, see [Wiki - Installation](https://gitlab.com/dennevi/Board2Pdf/-/wikis/Installation)~~

 Also, see Dependencies below.

+To install, put files in a zip folder, then use install from file in kicad PCM

 ## Dependencies
 For basic functionality Board2Pdf uses [pypdf](https://github.com/py-pdf/pypdf) which is included when installing Board2Pdf.
 You don’t need to install any dependencies if this functionality is enough for you.